icinganalysis/icinganalysis.github.io/content/basics/Nomenclature.md

 <a name="evaporation">__Evaporation__</a>: The process where liquid water turns to water vapor.

+<a name="fully-evaporative-anti-icing">__Fully evaporative anti-icing__</a>: Anti-icing with sufficient power to prevention of ice formation on airframe surfaces.

 <a name="freezing-drizzle">__Freezing Drizzle__</a>: Drizzle size water drops at temperature slightly below freezing and characterized
 by relatively large water drops that may freeze in contact with airframe surfaces.